 Visitor Paid Parking

-The current Pilot will end at 8 PM on Saturday, 14 September 2024.
+The Visitor Paid Parking Pilot concluded at 8 PM on Saturday, 14 September 2024.

-After this date, parking at Schnapper Point (Mornington), Sunnyside Beach (Mt Eliza) and Flinders Pier will be free, and ePermits will not be required.
-All car park users must adhere to time restrictions.
+Parking at Schnapper Point (Mornington), Sunnyside Beach (Mt Eliza) and Flinders Pier is again free, and resident ePermits are no longer required.
+All car park users must continue to adhere to time restrictions.

 What's happening with the Pilot?